etlbox/etlbox.website/doks_v0.5/content/en/recipes/basics/basic-example.md

 </nlog>
 ```

-Now we need to create a logger instance, and then assign it to the static property `Logging.LogInstance`.
+Now we need to create a logger instance, and then assign it to the static property `Settings.LogInstance`.
 Here is the code to create a NLog instance using the `LoggerFactory`:

 ```C#
 using var loggerFactory = LoggerFactory.Create(builder => {